zlatinb/muwire-seedbox-daemon/README.md

 ## Building

+### The MuWire Core artifact
-The MuWIre core is not published to MavenCentral so it needs to be build locally.
+The MuWIre core is not published to MavenCentral yet so it needs to be build locally.
 You only need to perform this step once.

-1. Clone the `muwire` project
+1. Clone the `muwire` project and go inside the `muwire` folder
+2. `git checkout seedbox-core-0.1.0`
-2. Execute `./gradlew core:publish` in that project
+2. `./gradlew core:publish`

+### The Seedbox Daemon
-3. Back to this project, execute `./gradlew assemble`
+1. Back to this project, execute `./gradlew assemble`
-3. An executable .jar file will be created in `build/libs`
+2. An executable .jar file will be created in `build/libs`

 ## Configuration

+### The `application.properties` file
 Create a file called `application.properties` in the same directory as the .jar file.

 The following configuration options are required